-Wyoming Advance Healthcare Directive (Medical POA)
+Wyoming Advance Healthcare Directive Form

-Signing Requirements (§ 35-22-403) – Has to be signed by a notary public OR be signed by 2 witnesses.
+Signing requirements (§ 35-22-403(b)): Signed by a notary public OR two (2) witnesses.